-When I first tested the rib-eyes after cooking for 4 hours, the steak was perfect.
+When I first tested the rib-eyes after cooking for four hours, the steak was perfect.
 Juicy, tender.
 I ended up adding the barbecue sauce then and letting the rib-eyes cook another hour.
 They were good then, too.
-However, next time I cook them in the slow cooker, I will turn the slow cooker off at 4 hours and not add the barbecue sauce.
+However, next time I cook them in the slow cooker, I will turn the slow cooker off at four hours and not add the barbecue sauce.
 The steaks tasted so delicious in their natural juice.

 Another idea hubs and I discussed was putting them on the grill after cooking in the slow cooker.
 We’ll try that and see how it turns out.
 When we do, we’ll only put it on the grill for five minutes or less to add the smoked flavor.